Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Rosca de Reyes

 Another yummy treat during Candlemas Day is the “Rosca de Reyes,” also called King’s Cake.
-It’s a sweet bread that looks like a ring and has colorful fruit on top.
+It’s a sweet bread that looks like a ring with colorful fruit.
 People usually eat it on January 6th for the Feast of the Epiphany, but it’s still enjoyed during Candlemas.

 Inside the Rosca de Reyes, there’s a tiny figurine of baby Jesus.
-If you find it in your piece of cake, you have to throw a party on Candlemas Day, which is February 2nd.
+If you find it in your piece of cake, you must throw a party on Candlemas Day, February 2nd.
 At the party, you serve tamales and other tasty foods.
 It’s a fun tradition that brings families and friends together to celebrate.
-It is also said that it is a symbol of the eternal love that God has for us, a neverending circle of love.
+It is also said that it symbolizes the eternal love of God for us, a neverending circle of love.

 candlemas day